alfabjostron/PasskeyPier/docs/SPEC.md

 - Client data (`webauthn.create` / `webauthn.get`) construction and SHA-256
   hashing.
 - Authenticator data layout, flag bits, and the big-endian signature counter.
+- Ed25519 (COSE algorithm `-8`, OKP curve Ed25519) signing and verification.
+- Relying-party verification steps: type, challenge, origin, RP ID hash, user-verification policy, user presence, signature, and counter monotonicity.
+- User-verification policy semantics (`required` / `preferred` / `discouraged`).
+- A scenario engine with positive/negative expectations and JSON/text reports.

+### Explicit non-goals

+passkeypier is **not** a FIDO-certified implementation and makes no certification claims.
+The following are intentionally out of scope:

+- **Attestation statement verification.** No `packed`, `tpm`, `android-key`, `android-safetynet`, `fido-u2f`, or `apple` attestation formats are parsed or trusted.
+The lab treats registration attestation as `none`-equivalent.
+- **CBOR / COSE_Key parsing.** The attested credential public key is modeled as